Differential imprints of distinct ENSO flavors in global patterns of very low and high seasonal precipitation: Results

-Next, we focus on the specific effects of the less intensively studied CP El Ni\~no and estimate event coincidence rates between these phases and seasons with extreme precipitation sums (Fig.~\ref{fig:eca_el_nino}B,D,E).
-We first discuss those regions that display significant coincidence rates for EP El Ni\~nos (see Sec.~\ref{sec:ep_el_nino}) but an absence or altered likelihood of precipitation extremes during CP periods.
-Notably, the dry events over Central America and the Amazon that frequently occur together with EP El Ni\~nos become more likely during DJF (Fig.~\ref{fig:eca_el_nino}D) but show insignificant coincidence rates in SON (Fig,.~\ref{fig:eca_el_nino}B).
-The latter also holds for the wet events along the western coast of Central and North America that have been observed for EP El Ni\~nos.
-In the same manner, the wet SON patterns over Southern China, the Mediterranean, and South-East Africa coinciding with EP El Ni\~nos disappear during CP events (Fig,.~\ref{fig:eca_el_nino}B).
-We further note, that the large-scale dry events over Indonesia observed along with EP events during SON become less spatially coherent for CP El Ni\~nos (Fig.~\ref{fig:eca_el_nino}B).
-For MAM, the wet and dry patterns over Europe become insignificant (Fig.~\ref{fig:eca_el_nino}F).
+Next, we focus on very high and low seasonal precipitation along with the so far less intensively studied CP El Ni\~no (cf.\, Fig.~\ref{fig:eca_el_nino}b,d,f).
+We first discuss those regions that display significant event coincidence rates for EP El Ni\~nos (see above) but \textit{not} for the corresponding CP periods.
+Notably, very dry seasons over tropical South America that frequently co-occur together with EP El Ni\~nos are markedly less prominent for CP El Ni\~nos during DJF (Fig.~\ref{fig:eca_el_nino}d) and do not display any significant event coincidence rates at all in SON (Fig.~\ref{fig:eca_el_nino}b).
+The latter also holds true for very wet seasons along the western coast of Central and North America that have been observed for EP El Ni\~nos.
+In the same manner, the wet SON patterns over southern China, the Mediterranean, and East Africa frequently co-occurring with EP El Ni\~nos in SON do not exhibit significant coincidence rates with CP El Ni\~nos (Fig.~\ref{fig:eca_el_nino}b).
+We further note, that the large scale dry events over Indonesia observed along with EP El Ni\~nos during SON become less spatially coherent for CP El Ni\~nos (Fig.~\ref{fig:eca_el_nino}b).
+For MAM, the wet patterns over the northern Iberian peninsula that are observed for EP El Ni\~nos cannot be identified for CP El Ni\~nos (Fig.~\ref{fig:eca_el_nino}f).

+While the aforementioned observations indicate decreased or weakened impacts of CP El Ni\~nos in comparison with the EP flavor, we also observe new additional patterns of significant event coincidence rates that are not present during EP El Ni\~nos but emerge only along with CP periods.
+Most notably, very dry conditions become more likely along Australia's east coast during SON (Fig.~\ref{fig:eca_el_nino}b).
+Such hydrometeorological anomalies could thus result in severe impacts on river ecosystems and agriculture in that region~\citep{leblanc2012review}.
+In particular, marked drought phases in Eastern Australia are likely to cause a cascade of low river inflows, general water scarcity and large scale floodplain forest mortality as well as an increase of toxicity in the surrounding lakes~\citep{leblanc2012review}.
+These natural hazards can have substantial effects on agricultural production in terms of a severe reduction in irrigated crop yields~\citep{vandijk2013}.